 The first book in the Harmony Valley series!

-Emma Willoughby's mind wandered, her car drifted, and her best friend, Amy, nearly died in the resulting automobile accident.
-Now Amy's brother, Will Jackson, is determined that Amy will never see Emma again.
+Emma Willoughby's mind wandered, her car drifted, and her best friend, Tracy, nearly died in the resulting automobile accident.
+Now Tracy's brother, Will Jackson, is determined that Tracy will never see Emma again.
 What Will doesn't count on is Emma's determination, her slightly dotty Granny Rose, and the power of dandelion wishes.

-Heat level: As with all Harlequin Heartwarming books, this story is sweet (has no overt sensuality, rated G).
+Heat level: As with all Harlequin Heartwarming books, this story is sweet (has no overt sensuality, rated PG).

 A sound behind Will had him spinning on the defensive.
 It wasn’t unheard of—if you believed local myth—for a mountain lion to attack out here.
 He cocked his arm back, ready to launch his only weapon besides his signal-less iPhone—a water bottle.